 Supports shall be identified based on their location and type.
 On each corner of an intersection signal supports shall always be numbered first and pedestrian pedestals shall be numbered next.
-Support identifier examples are listed on the following page.
+Support identifier examples are provided below.

 Pole N/E -1 Combination Signal Support